jiiihpeeh/CallingNimFromRust-Tauri/README.md

 Since  Tauri is my target it is enough to pass strings as arguments and return strings.

-###Brief version --- more details coming
+Brief version --- more details coming

 There are some sources that use nim generated dynamic libraries.
 I'm going to take a different route.
-Once we use a śtatic library we are dealing less with configuration, plausible directory changes , versioning and  other files.
+Once we use a śtatic library we are dealing less with configuration, plausible directory changes, versioning and  other files.

 Backend documentation